Slocum massacre

-The Slocum Massacre occurred on July 29–30, 1910, in Slocum, Texas, an unincorporated community in Anderson County near Palestine in East Texas.
-Only six deaths were officially confirmed, but some 22 were reported by major newspapers.
-This is the official count, and it is estimated as many as one hundred African Americans were killed.
+The Slocum massacre was the killing of Black residents by whites on July 29–30, 1910, in Slocum, an unincorporated community in Anderson County near Palestine in East Texas.
+Only seven deaths were officially confirmed, but some 22 were reported by major newspapers.
+This is the official count, but it is estimated that as many as one hundred African Americans were killed.

 Historians have offered several explanations for the sparking of the riot and massacre by whites.
 At the time, rumors placed responsibility on the blacks, saying that whites had armed in response to accounts of blacks planning a race war.
 The whites from the mob did their best to destroy any local evidence against them.
 African Americans appealed to higher levels of government for a fair investigation, but little to nothing was done on their behalf.
-As a result, the African-American population in Slocum declined drastically, as many left in fear of their lives.
+As a result, the African-American population in Slocum declined drastically, as many left in fear for their lives.

 Background

-Long before the Slocum Massacre occurred, racial tensions had been part of the state's history.
+Long before the Slocum massacre occurred, racial tensions had been part of the state's history.
 In East Texas, where the majority of blacks had lived since before the American Civil War, enslaved African Americans had been brought by planters and traders to develop and work cotton plantations.
 Several counties had enslaved black majorities.
 In the aftermath of the war, whites resented the emancipation and enfranchisement of former slaves.
 In the post-Reconstruction era, conservative white Democrats regained control of county and state governments, and passed laws at the turn of the century to disenfranchise African Americans.

 By the turn of the century, there had already been at least 335 lynchings, of which 261 victims were black.
 Most of these lynchings were based on allegations of whites against blacks.
 Even though the justice system discriminated against African Americans, most lynching victims never received a trial.
-A number of lynchings of African Americans in Texas had taken place in the time before the Slocum Massacre.
+Several lynchings of African Americans in Texas had taken place in the time before the Slocum massacre.

 African Americans had struggled to gain social equality, as well as economic equality.
-They were frequently assigned only old, overworked plots for growing crops as tenant farmers of sharecroppers.
-They kept their farming land to smaller sizes to avoid troubles with jealous whites.
+They were frequently assigned only old, overworked plots for growing crops as tenant farmers or sharecroppers.
+They kept their farming land to smaller sizes to avoid trouble with jealous whites.
 The combination of unfruitful land and small farms made blacks more susceptible to falling into debt when they didn't have a good harvest season.
 Given the turmoil between races, black people felt threatened if they tried to advance economically.